rornellas/trip-app/README.md

-## AWS SAM Application for Managing Trip Data Lake
+## AWS SAM Application for Managing Trip

 This is a sample application to demonstrate how to build an application on AWS Serverless Envinronment using the AWS SAM, Amazon API Gateway, AWS Lambda and Amazon DynamoDB.
 It also uses the DynamoDBMapper ORM structure to map Trip items in a DynamoDB table to a RESTful API for managing Studies.

 ## Requirements